binary-manu/arch-ansible/docs/index.md

 into this module's defaults file.
 As usual, it can be overridden in host or group variables.

+`users_fixup_faillock` can be set to `true` to apply a patch to the way PAM handles system authentication.
+By default, when the `pam_unix` module returns any error during authentication, `pam_faillock` is triggered to increment the login attempt counter for the user: when it reaches a system-defined maximum (usually 3) the account is locked for 10 minutes.

+This poses a problem when your screensaver or authentication tool can time out or be cancelled.
+It will return an error code to PAM and thus cause the counter to increment.
+After a number of timeouts, your account will be locked, even if you didn't type anything wrong!

+PAM has a specific code that reports authentication failures, while others report other kinds of problems (like the inability to open a module) or generic failure.
+The patch simply tells PAM not to call `pam_faillock` in face of non-authentication errors.

+It is recommended to turn this option on if using `xsecurelock` (the default for an i3 setup) to avoid the problem mentioned above.
+For `xscreensaver` this is not required, as it kills itself upon timeout or user abort, and never reports back to PAM.

 #### utils

 Flags: `[ms]`